 Change in fair value of warrant liability represents a non-cash (income) expense resulting from a fair value adjustment to warrant liability with respect to the private placement warrants.
 Based on the period of time the public warrants have now been trading, we determined the fair value of the liability classified private placement warrants by approximating the value with the share price of the public warrants at the respective period end, which is inherently less subjective and judgmental given it is based on observable inputs.
 Previously, the fair value of the warrant liability was based on the input assumptions used in the Black-Scholes option pricing model, including our stock price at the end of the reporting period, the implied volatility or other inputs to the model and the number of private placement warrants outstanding, which may vary from period to period.
-As of March 31, 2022, based on the period of time the public warrants have now been trading, the Company determined the fair value of the liability classified private placement warrants by approximating the value with the share price of the public warrants as of March 31, 2022.
 We believe these amounts are not correlated to future business operations.